 To do any or all of these things effectively will require reciprocal communication between writers and readers.
 Therefore, every piece of writing in the MEJ Online will include a COMMENT FUNCTION.
 Our publication will be a LIVING JOURNAL—one that grows and is enriched by the comments it records.
 Each writer work will have a REAL AND LIVING AUDIENCE: one that expresses common interest in a piece, offers suggestions for its application, disagrees with its major premises while offering some emendations, and (perhaps most importantly) indicates that the piece has been downloaded, delivered to students, and used with results that can be measured and shared.
 These priorities cannot succeed without YOUR active engagement—whether by submitting work that you truly care about (whatever length and shape and subject) and by your determination to engage an interactive community of teachers of writing and language and literature.

-Please refer to the “CALL FOR PAPERS” currently posted here and on the MCTE website.
+Please refer to the “CALL FOR SUBMISSIONS” currently posted here and on the MCTE website.
 Do not hesitate to contact us should you need further information.
-Welcome to the new MEJ Online.
+Welcome to MEJ Online.
 It’s yours.